 (published by the Faculty of Law and Business Studies), member of the editorial board of the journal School Chronicle

-awarded by the University of Ljubljana.
+granted by the Austrian Federal Ministry for Education, Science and Research in collaboration with the Joint Research Center of the European Commission for extraordinary achievements in scientific activity and output in relation to the Danube Region.
 He translated into Slovene language (2019, first volume; 2020, second volume; published by the Cultural and Art Society Logos) the monumental work Ways of Russian Theology

 (1937) written by the Russian East Orthodox theologian and historian Georges Florovsky.
 He was a co-translator preparing the first Slovene edition of the Selected Philosophical Works of Vladimir Solovyov